Driverless cars stop traffic on Austin streets, company responds

 “In my truck, I’d spend probably three times more,” Waters said.

 Waters said sharing the road with cars that already have a driver can occasionally get dicey.
-He says he’s unsure about making room for autonomous vehicles.
+He said he’s unsure about making room for autonomous vehicles.

 “It’s a little scary because it’s hard enough for them to see us, you know, regular people driving cars.
 So somebody’s not driving, it could go either way,” Waters said.